 It’s not an easy job leading a group of amateur photographers, and for the first few days of our trip I have no doubt Marlon earned his keep with me.
-I arrived and soon became frustrated because I couldn’t handhold my 8 lb long lens steady (Canon’s 200-400mm f/4 supertelephoto with 1.4 converter) for any length of time, and the cramped quarters of our jeep made it very challenging to use a monopod.
+I arrived and soon became frustrated because I couldn’t handhold my 8 lb long lens steady (Canon’s 200-400mm f/4 supertelephoto with 1.4 converter), and the cramped quarters of our jeep made it very challenging to use a monopod.

 Marlon, bless his heart, couldn’t have been more sympathetic and accommodating, and I knew he truly wanted me to succeed.
 I, unfortunately, tend to get cranky and internalize in such circumstances but he always remained positive.
 It couldn’t have been easy.